lowlevl/alcat.tel/README.md

 - Contribute back with the yate fixes to `eventphone/yate` or `yatevoip/yate`.
 - Run a _voyance_ service randomly generated from found phrases.
-- Add a Tcl scripting environment with `ygi` in the infra.

 ### Some inspirations, documentation and reference.